Evidence-first supplement

 Why Ingredient Lists Can Be Misleading

-Ingredient lists answer a basic question: what is included?
-They do not explain whether an ingredient is present in a meaningful amount, how well it is absorbed, how it behaves in the body, or whether it is appropriate for the intended user.
+They don't explain whether an ingredient is present in a meaningful amount, how well it's absorbed, how it behaves in the body, or whether it's appropriate for the intended user.

 This is why evaluating supplements requires looking beyond presence alone.

-What an Ingredient List Can and Cannot Tell You
+What an Ingredient List Can — and Can't — Tell You

 Dosage: When "Some" Isn't Enough

-A supplement may include an ingredient at a dose far below what has been studied, list many ingredients at amounts that may not be meaningful for the stated purpose, or prioritize label appeal over functional relevance.
-In those cases, the list can look comprehensive while the amounts behind it may not be meaningful for the stated purpose.²
+A supplement may include an ingredient at a dose far below what's been studied, spread small amounts across many ingredients, or prioritize label appeal over functional relevance.

 Presence is not the same as relevance.